JoshClose/CsvHelper/README.markdown

         }
     }

-More examples can be found in the src/CsvHelper.Example project.
+More examples can be found in the src/CsvHelper.Example project or in the Wiki.

 License
 =======